maz-kar/TodoList/README.md

  - After showing the savedEntities in HomeView, add dynamic red and green circles to the entities on their left
  - After deleting all entities, the middleText will not be shown unless reopening the app.
  - Add the alert: "Your new todo item must be at least 3 characters long!!!
 3 emojies."
+ - Add an animation when tapped between red and green
+ - Everything is too much to left

 Final Fixes:
  - Add dark mode.
 Align in the end all the colors in both light and dark mode.